AAYUSHSOUL/freelancing_resources/README.md

 ### This repository contains links to resources for anyone interested in data freelancing

 Background: Over the last several years I have collected these resources to share with individuals who have reached out for advice on freelancing in data work.
-I do not endorse any particular resource in this list (although some of these resources come from other freelancing friends that I have made over the years).
+I do not endorse any particular resource in this list.
 My hope is that these resources might help others navigate this space better than I did when I first started my freelancing career. :)

 ### Podcasts, Webinars, and Talks 🎙️